Trump lawyers meet with US special counsel as indictment looms | Politics

 Trump lawyers meet with US special counsel as indictment looms

-Donald Trump said his attorneys met on Thursday with U.S. Justice Department officials investigating the Republican former president's attempts to overturn his 2020 election defeat, in a sign that criminal charges could come soon.
+Donald Trump said his attorneys met on Thursday with U.S. Justice Department officials investigating the Republican former president's attempts to overturn his 2020 election defeat, in a sign that another set of criminal charges could come soon.

-Donald Trump said his attorneys met on Thursday with U.S. Justice Department officials investigating the Republican former president's attempts to overturn his 2020 election defeat, in a sign that criminal charges could come soon.
-But the grand jury investigating the case will not hand down an indictment on Thursday, an official at the federal court in Washington said.
+Donald Trump said his attorneys met on Thursday with U.S. Justice Department officials investigating the Republican former president's attempts to overturn his 2020 election defeat, in a sign that another set of criminal charges could come soon.
+An official at the federal court in Washington, where the grand jury investigating Trump is sitting, said that no indictments would be handed down on Thursday.

+But it is not uncommon for defense attorneys to meet with federal prosecutors before an indictment, as Trump's team did four days before he was charged with mishandling classified documents in a separate case in June.
+Trump is the first former U.S. president to face criminal charges and has already been indicted twice this year, once in New York over hush-money payments to a porn star and once already over the classified documents.

+The charges have not hurt Trump's standing as the front-runner in the race for the Republican nomination to challenge Democratic President Joe Biden in the 2024 election.
+On the contrary, Trump's lead over nearest rival Florida Governor Ron DeSantis has grown.
+A Reuters/Ipsos poll earlier this month showed Trump leading DeSantis 47%-19% among Republicans, a wider lead than his 44%-29% lead before the first indictment in New York in March.

-Special Counsel Jack Smith is investigating actions by Trump, the front-runner for the 2024 Republican presidential nomination, to try to reverse his loss to Democrat Joe Biden in the 2020 election.
-Officials have testified that during his final months in office, Trump pressured them with false claims of widespread voter fraud.
+U.S. Special Counsel Jack Smith is investigating actions by Trump to try to reverse his loss to Biden in the 2020 election, which Trump persists in falsely claiming was the result of widespread fraud.
+Officials have testified that during his final months in office, Trump pressured them with false fraud claims.
 His supporters attacked the U.S. Capitol in a Jan.
 6, 2021, bid to stop Congress from certifying Biden's win.

-Trump said on July 18 he had received a letter from Smith stating that he was a target of the probe.
-Several U.S. news outlets reported Trump's lawyers had arrived at a Justice Department building and were meeting with officials in Smith's office.

-Trump is already the first former U.S. president to face criminal charges, which he has sought to portray as a politically motivated witch hunt.
-Any indictment in the election case would represent a second round of federal charges from Smith, who was appointed in November by U.S. Attorney General Merrick Garland.
+TRUMP HAS PLEADED NOT GUILTY TO OTHER CHARGES Trump has sought to portray the many investigations he has faced over his years in politics as politically motivated witch hunts.
+He denies any wrongdoing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)